bkuberek/imdb_toplist/README.md

 ## Installation

-Install Python, Scrapy and PyMySQL.
+Install Python, Python headers and static libs (required to install PIL), Scrapy, PIL and PyMySQL.

 Create a database: